 How to make these pancakes your own

-- Use cookie-cutters to make your red velvet pancakes extra festive.
-Think hearts for Valentine’s Day and bells or candy canes at Christmas.
+- Make different shapes.
+Use cookie-cutters to make your red velvet pancakes extra festive.
+Think hearts for Valentine’s Day (try these mini heart pancakes!) and bells or candy canes at Christmas.

-- You can create a red velvet layer “cake” by adding vanilla or cream cheese frosting between layers of cakes.
+- Create a pancake layer cake.
+You can make a red velvet layer “cake” by adding vanilla or cream cheese frosting between layers of cakes.
 If you make your pancakes small, you can have a cupcake-size stack of pancakes.

-- Try topping these pancakes with healthier topping choices like honey, walnuts, and cherries.
+- More topping ideas: Try topping these pancakes with healthier topping choices like honey, walnuts, and cherries.
 So good!

 Make Ahead Ideas